 In this video Professor Phillip Newsome, a consultant hepatologist at the Queen Elizabeth Hospital, and director of the Centre for Liver Research in Birmingham gives you an introduction to our activities this week.

-Please do continue to keep in touch with your comments this week as we love to hear from you.
+Please do continue to keep in touch with each other via the discussion forum this week.

 © University of Birmingham